Young-won/deepbiome/docs/source/prerequisites.rst

     "MicroBiomeRegressionReader"         Microbiome adandunce data reader for regression problem "MicroBiomeClassificationReader"     Microbiome adandunce data reader for classification problem
     ===================================  ================================================================================

 :optimizer: optimization methods for training the network.
 We used the optimizers implemented in Keras (See Optimizer_).

-:optimizer: optimization methods for training the network.
-We used the optimizers implemented in Keras (See Optimizer_).